MohamedBishar/VISITED-ADDRESS-SITE/README.md

 Q: What is a prototype?
 How does it differ from a constructor?
 A: Constructors create objects.
 Prototypes add shared methods and properties that all instances can use without duplicating code

+## Added Prototype Method for Formatted Display of Address Book Entries

+- Added a `getFormattedAddress` prototype method to the Address constructor.
+- This method formats and returns the full address book entry in a user-friendly way.